 Ninety acres of beautifully maintained Bermuda grass and state of the art amenities comprise our Sports Complex.
 Venues for soccer, softball, baseball and football are available for the youth and adults of our area to enjoy.
 The complex, which is located along highway 287, also plays host to numerous local, area and state tournaments for a number of different sports.
 Everyone is encouraged to participate and to come out and cheer on his or her favorite teams.

 Brown Chiles Park – Richmond Lane

-A small neighborhood park, which provides beauty and open space to the surrounding homes.
+A small neighborhood park, which provides beauty, open space, and a new playground to the surrounding homes.

 A&F Thompson Memorial Park – 500 block of West Jefferson

 Located along Jefferson street, this two acre park not only provides a quaint park experience but its proximity to Sims Library, Waxahachie City Cemetery, downtown shopping and the historic homes in the neighborhood make this park an ideal spot for enjoying Waxahachie.

 A hike and bike trail along Waxahachie Creek.
 The trail currently stretches nearly eight miles from Getzendaner Park to Lions' Park.

 Located in the Garden Valley subdivision, this new park includes a splash pad, playground, and open space for this new and growing neighborhood to enjoy.